How Do I Get a Podcast?

 Reese Harper: Hey there, Dentist Money Show listeners, it’s Reese Harper here.
 This week Ryan and I have a great discussion about how you can avoid always feeling like the grass is green.
 We talk about certain ways in which dentists look at their practices and their lives in areas that they feel like the grass is greener.
 We talked about different ways in which they compare themselves.
 We also talk about ways you can avoid doing that, have a more healthy and balanced outlook on the way that your life is progressing.
 You think this is a really important topic and occasionally we like to dive into these behavioral psychology issues that we think are really the core of what good financial planning is all about.
 I hope you enjoy this episode as much as we do.
 Enjoy the show.

-Speaker: Consult an advisor or conduct your own due diligence when making financial decisions.
+Announcer: Consult an advisor or conduct your own due diligence when making financial decisions.
 General principles discussed during this program do not constitute personal advice.
 This program is furnished by dentist advisors or registered investment advisor.
 This is Dentist Money.
 Now here’s your host, Reese Harper.

 Reese Harper: And welcome to the Dentist Money Show, where we help dentists make smart financial decisions.
 I’m your host Reese Harper here is my trusty old cohost, Sir Ryan Isaac.